Water skiing: Water

 Water skiing can take place on any type of water – such as a river, lake, or ocean – but calmer waters are ideal for recreational skiing.
 There should be a 200 ft skiing space and the water should be at least 5 to 6 ft deep.
 There must be enough space for the water skier to safely "get up", or successfully be in the upright skiing position.
 Skiers and their boat drivers must also have sufficient room to avoid hazards.
+Most competitive skiers ski on man-made ski lakes.
+The first was in Barstow, California, built by Jack Horton in 1969.
+The second, built by Herb O'Brien, was built in 1972 in Redmond Washington.

 Skis

 Younger skiers generally start out on children's skis, which consist of two skis tied together at their back and front.
 These connections mean that less strength is necessary for the child to keep the skis together.
 Sometimes these skis can come with a handle to help balance the skier as well.
 Children's skis are short – usually 45–60 in long – reflecting the skier's smaller size.
 Once a person is strong enough to hold the skis together themselves there are various options depending upon their skill level and weight.

 Water skiers can use two skis (one on each foot, also called "combo skiing") or one ski (dominant foot in front of the other foot, also called "slalom skiing").
 Generally the heavier the person, the bigger the skis will be.
 Length will also vary based on the type of water skiing being performed; jump skis, for example, are longer than skis used in regular straight-line recreational skiing or competitive slalom and trick skiing.
 A trick ski is around 40 inches long and wider than combo skis.
 Again the skier rides it with his or her dominant foot in front.
 It has no fins which allows for spins to be performed.

+Modern water skis have evolved from wooden barrels and snow skis to sophisticated composites of thermoplastics, aluminum, Kevlar, and carbon fiber.
+These materials make the skis not only high-performing but also sustainable, as manufacturers now use recycled materials to reduce waste and environmental impact.
+The incorporation of these advanced materials has led to skis that are incredibly strong, lightweight, and flexible, enhancing both performance and durability.
+Classic water skis are approximately 1.7 meters (5.5 feet) long and 15 centimeters (6 inches) wide, equipped with a stabilizing fin and rubber foot bindings for safety during falls.
+In contrast, skis used for trick or figure waterskiing are shorter, lack fins for complete rotation capability.